 WORLD CHURCH PROJECT

-We are excited that Link to Hope is our new project over the next few years.
-The Project that we will be involved in is Future Change – based in Romania.
+Link to Hope is our project over the next few years.
+The Project that we are involved in is Future Change – based in Romania.

 They are setting up a Kindergarten providing education and social care.
 There is so much help needed to educate and support families.
 They provide medical advice, help with birth certificates, and property.
 They run homework clubs which help with basic life skills and developing behaviour.